Ovid/zen-of-test-suites/README.md

 Another issue with warnings in the test suite is that they condition developers to ignore warnings.
-We get so used to them that we stop reading them, even if something serious is going on (on a related note, I often listed to developers complain about stack traces, but a careful reading of a stack trace will often reveal the exact cause of the exception).
+We get so used to them that we stop reading them, even if something serious is going on (on a related note, I often listen to developers complain about stack traces, but a careful reading of a stack trace will often reveal the exact cause of the exception).
 New warnings crop up, warnings change, but developers conditioned to ignore them often overlook